First global code of conduct for FX trading may be within reach

-LONDON Central banks seeking to quell misconduct in the $5 trillion (£3.28 trillion) a day currency market are hopeful that for the first time they can unify the industry's disparate codes of conduct into one central document within the next two to four years.
+LONDON May 6 Central banks seeking to quell misconduct in the $5 trillion a day currency market are hopeful that for the first time they can unify the industry's disparate codes of conduct into one central document within the next two to four years.

 An annual meeting in Tokyo last month of the central bank-led committees who oversee the largely unregulated market was viewed as a step forward in efforts to create a new framework for monitoring trader behaviour.